therealrinku/apirow/README.md

 3. Get your postgres setup and add connection string to .env(name is DB_URL) .
 I got my postgreSQL setup from elephantSQL.com

-4. Run the database/createTables.js script in the database directory for creating the required database tables(data, tokens)
+4. Run the database/createTables.js script in the database directory for creating the required database tables
    ```bash
    node createTables.js

 5. Run the project.
    ```bash
    yarn run dev